adoczi/datastructures/README.md

 # datastructures
-Datastructures and Algorithms in Python as a prep for coding interviews
+I'm using this repo to learn the basics of datastructures and algorithms to prepare myself for techincal interviews